dariober/Java-cafe/MarkDupsByStartEnd/README.md

 ## TODO

+* Set @PG line in sam header.
+Use [readWriteBAMUtils.addPGtoFileHeader](https://github.com/dariober/Java-cafe/blob/master/MiscUtils/src/readWriteBAMUtils/ReadWriteBAMUtils.java).
+See also ExpandCigar for an example.
 * Add arg to set max number of records in memory/ Profile memory usage vs performance for increasing memory.